 - Will it cause disruption?

 To test and tag an appliance it must be disconnected from the power supply.
-That means it might cause some disruption to your normal workflow or production process.
-So it's important the technician doesn't just come along and start turning things off in order to get the job done quickly.
-It's why we take this into consideration and work out the best way to minimise any disruption.
+Eben though it is usually only for less than a minute or two we understand it might cause some disruption to your normal workflow or production process.
+So it's important we take this into consideration and work out the best way to minimise any disruption.
 That might mean doing certain areas at certain times or using extra technicians to get things done faster.
 It's yet another factor everyone needs to consider.

 Reason 4.
 You are focusing on the wrong thing.

-In order to earn a fair wage and make enough profit to keep their operation going, those low-cost "budget priced" operators must sacrifice something - they have to cut corners somewhere.
-Maybe they will skip some or even all of the required inspection points.
+In order to earn a fair wage and to keep their operation going, those low-cost "budget priced" operators must sacrifice something - they have to cut corners somewhere.
+Maybe they will skimp on the important inspection process.
 Maybe they will use cheap, inaccurate test equipment.
 Maybe they will use low-paid, poorly trained or inexperienced technicians.
 Cutting corners will always result in a less-thorough job and increase the chances of something important being missed.
-They play "the numbers game" and that could have serious consequences for you, your business or that unsuspecting person using one of your appliances.
+When they play "the numbers game" it could have serious consequences for you, your business or that unsuspecting person using one of your appliances.
 Let me ask you...
 When it comes to the electrical safety, do you really want to cut corners?

 OK, that's a lot to take in…

-We’ve been in this business a long time and we’re proud to say we are very good at it.
+We’ve been in this business a long time and we’re proud to say we have an excellent track record.
 It’s amazing how quickly a site visit by one of our experienced technicians can identify all the variables involved.
-And that’s the only way to give you a realistic quote for the testing and tagging service you not only want but actually need.
+And that’s the only way to give you an honest and realistic quote for the testing and tagging service you not only want but actually need.

 Founder ACME Test and Tagging